 April 3–6, 2014 | Osaka International Conference Center, Osaka, Japan

-The Fifth Asian Conference on Arts and Humanities (ACAH) and the Fourth Asian Conference on Literature & Librarianship (LibrAsia) was held from April 3-6, 2014, at the Rihga Royal Hotel & the adjoining Osaka International Conference Center, Osaka, Japan.
+The Asian Conference on Literature & Librarianship 2014 (LibrAsia2014) was held alongside The Asian Conference on Arts and Humanities 2014 (ACAH2014) from April 3–6, 2014 at the Rihga Royal Hotel and the adjoining Osaka International Conference Center, Osaka, Japan.

-The year’s conference had an excellent plenary program of highly regarded and informed speakers and was followed by a range of diverse parallel sessions across the academic scope from Librarianship through to African and Arabian Art.
+The year’s conference had an excellent plenary programme of highly regarded and informed speakers and was followed by a range of diverse parallel sessions across the academic scope from Librarianship through to African and Arabian Art.
 IAFOR would like to especially thank its 2014 LibrAsia keynote speaker Professor Bill Ashcroft of the University of NSW, Australia.
-Professor Ashcroft’s inspiring address titled ‘Revolution, Transformation and Utopia: the Function of Literature’ focused on the phenomenon of revolution, with respect to showing the function of art and literature in transforming power and imagining the future.
+Professor Ashcroft’s inspiring address titled "Revolution, Transformation and Utopia: the Function of Literature" focused on the phenomenon of revolution, with respect to showing the function of art and literature in transforming power and imagining the future.
 We were also most fortunate to have with us the ACAH featured speaker Paul Lowe of the London College of Communication, University of the Arts, London.
-Paul is one of the most highly regarded photo-journalism specialists in Europe and provided the conference with an enthralling plenary presentation on how photojournalists and the images they produce can be used to enhance global and local understanding of genocide, and help in both reconciliation and remembrance in post-conflict societies.
+Paul is one of the most highly regarded photojournalism specialists in Europe and provided the conference with a plenary presentation on how photojournalists and the images they produce can be used to enhance global and local understanding of genocide, and help in both reconciliation and remembrance in post-conflict societies.

-IAFOR was also pleased to welcome the DAMIN research group on silver monetary depreciation and international relations lead by Georges Depeyrot of the French National Center for Scientific Research, France, who we also thank for his speech during the plenary sessions and the contribution his group esteemed group made towards the conference.
+IAFOR was also pleased to welcome the DAMIN research group on silver monetary depreciation and international relations lead by Georges Depeyrot of the French National Center for Scientific Research, France.

-Lastly we wish to also thank the continuing contribution of ACAH/LibrAsia2014 Conference Chair & Featured Speaker Professor Stuart D. B. Picken, founding Chairman of the IAFOR International Advisory Board, and Professor Akiyoshi Suzuki of Nagasaki University, Japan, our LibrAsia Co-Chair.
-Finally we wish to thank all our attending delegates and look forward to making our 2015 conference even better.
+Lastly we wish to thank the continuing contribution of ACAH/LibrAsia2014 Conference Chair & Featured Speaker Professor Stuart D. B. Picken, founding Chairman of the IAFOR International Advisory Board, and Professor Akiyoshi Suzuki of Nagasaki University, Japan, our LibrAsia Co-Chair.
+Finally we wish to thank all our attending delegates.

 Conference Theme: “Connectedness, Identity and Alienation: The 21st Century Enigma”